AndreLeBlanc/deaddrops/meta/dagbok/Ali.md

 ##### Måndag

 Group meeting to have final practice session before the final presentation.
+(1 hour)

 ##### Tisdag